jexnator/starter-academic/content/publication/IaaS/index.md

 In this context, encryption in transit should be applied to:

-- Data transfers between EC2 instances and EFS
+- Data transfers between EC2 instance and EFS (TLS protected, configured during mount)
-- Data transfers between EC2 instances and S3 buckets
+- Data transfers between EC2 instance and S3 bucket (here via awscli [aws s3 sync] -> https protected, that means via SSL/TLS)

 #### Encryption at Rest